 United States Regiments & Batteries > Massachusetts

-The 5th Massachusetts Volunteer Infantry Regiment lost 9 enlisted men killed and mortally wounded and 2 enlisted men by disease during the Civil War.
+The 5th Massachusetts Infantry Regiment lost 9 enlisted men killed and mortally wounded and 2 enlisted men by disease during the Civil War.

 1861